bradhead/jpa_oidc_fhir_server/README.md

-# HAPI-FHIR Starter Project
+# HAPI-FHIR-SMART Starter Project

 This project is a customisation of the HAPI-FHIR complete starter project you can use to deploy a FHIR server using HAPI FHIR JPA.
-The project adds Open Id Connect authentication and support for Smart on FHIR token scopes.
+The project adds support for Open Id Connect and for Smart on FHIR token scopes.

 It does not include the default testing overlay normally included with the HAPI FHIR Starter project.
 A client application that supports the OIDC/OAuth2 authentication of this server is available [here](#todo)